 Alysm is the feeling of restlessness or frustrated boredom that comes from being unwell.
 When you’re desperate to get on with your day but you’re so under the weather that you can’t bring yourself to get out of bed?
 That’s alysm.

 A shive is a tiny splinter or fragment of something, or a loose thread sticking out of a piece of fabric.
 Shivviness, an old Yorkshire dialect word, is derived from that and describes the feeling of discomfort that comes from wearing new underwear—a word that surely needs to be more widely known.

 Strictly speaking, this isn’t an English word.
 But like the more familiar déjà-vu, we’ve borrowed déjà-visité from French and added it to our dictionaries—it’s just not used as often as its more familiar cousin.
 The term describes the peculiar sensation of knowing your way around somewhere you’ve never been before.

 One more term we’ve borrowed from French is presque-vu.
 It literally means “almost seen,” and refers to that sensation of forgetting or not being able to remember something, but feeling that you could remember it any minute.

 That tingling feeling you get in your fingers when they’re cold?
 That’s gwenders.

-The Scots dialect word missilieness means “the feeling of solitariness that comes from missing something or someone you love.”
+The Scots dialect word misslieness means “the feeling of solitariness that comes from missing something or someone you love.”

-That feeling of restlessness or unease that comes from being on your own too long is lonesome-fret, an 18th century dialect word defined as “ennui from lonesomeness” by the English Dialect Dictionary.
+That feeling of restlessness or unease that comes from being on your own too long is lonesome-fret, an 18th- or 19th-century dialect word defined as “ennui from lonesomeness” by the English Dialect Dictionary.